-The Catholic eBooks Project is a public service blog that provides links to free Catholic Christian ebooks: that is, ebooks and other sources that are written faithfully from the perspective of Catholic Christianity, are available online, and may be read or downloaded legally and for free.
+The Catholic eBooks Project is a public service website that provides links to free Catholic Christian ebooks: that is, ebooks and other texts that are written faithfully from the perspective of Catholic Christianity, are available online, and may be read or downloaded legally and for free.

-These free ebook links are indexed on a page entitled List of Free eBooks (Arranged by Title) and on the subpages of List of Free eBooks (Arranged by Subject).
-The main blog entries will highlight some of the indexed free eBooks.
+These links are indexed on a page entitled List of Free eBooks (Arranged by Title) and on the subpages of List of Free eBooks (Arranged by Subject).
+The main blog entries will highlight some of the indexed free ebooks.

-There are a fair number of sites that index Catholic ebooks, which are mostly linked as Resources.
-However, lest some wonderful materials escape even the notice of observant Catholics or curious non-Catholics, we propose to make an index of the indexes, always with proper attribution.
+There are a fair number of sites that index Catholic ebooks (like the very faithful and topical tracts of the Catholic Truth Society available on Catholic Pamphlets.net and Catholic Truth Society Pamphlets), which are mostly linked as Sources of Catholic Ebooks & Texts.
+However, lest some useful or edifying materials escape even the notice of observant Catholics or curious non-Catholics, we propose to make an index of the indexes, always with proper attribution.

-What kind of Catholic ebooks will you index?
+What kind of Catholic texts and ebooks will be indexed?

 It will also be catholic as to the traditions of the Church.
-On liturgical usage and ecclesiastical discipline, it will have Latin Catholic ebooks (including those dealing with Catholics from the Anglican tradition), as well as on the Byzantine, Syriac, and other Eastern Catholic traditions.
+On liturgical usage and ecclesiastical discipline, it will have Latin Catholic ebooks (including on the Anglican Use tradition), as well as on the Byzantine, Syriac, and other Eastern Catholic traditions.
 On theology, it will have books from the various Thomist and Augustinian schools, from Christian Personalism, and those rooted in the thought of the Eastern Fathers.

 Furthermore, it will be catholic in geographical scope.
-Many ebooks come from and are focused on the English-speaking countries (the US, UK, Canada, and Australia) and Western Europe, but I will try to include others that are drawn from or deal with other regions of the world (i.e, Africa, Eastern Europe, South America, Asia).
-I am also trying to include ebooks in languages other than English, especially Francais, Espanol, e Portugues.
+Many ebooks come from and are focused on the English-speaking countries (primarily the US, UK, Canada, and Australia) and Western Europe, but we will try to include others that are drawn from or deal with other regions of the world (i.e., Africa, Eastern Europe, South America, Asia).
+We are also trying to include ebooks in languages other than English, especially Francais, Espanol, e Portugues.

 How are they legal and free?